Alejandro-FA/UPF-Deep_Learning/P2/report.md

 #### Additional data 2

 The problem of the previous approach is that most of the time cuts the last word in half, which can lead to a suboptimal training that actually performs worse than with the original 8000 sentences.
 Therefore, in order to solve this problem we have looked in another text corpus for whole sentences that exactly have a length of 32 letters.
 With this technique, we have been able to obtain between 33,000 and 100,000 new sentences, depending on how strict we are of what is considered a "full sentence".
+You can find this dataset in `CustomData/sentences_32.pkl` and `CustomData/sentences_32_notsoclean.pkl`, respectively.

 #### Problems of using additional data

 While we were doing hyper parameter modifications in order to improve the performance of the model, we saw that we ran out of GPU memory very quickly if using the additional data.
 After some tests with different amounts of additional data, we sadly realised that the benefits of it did not compensate how much we had to reduce the model size in order to fit it into the GPU memory.

-<span style="color:red">Canviar si ens funciona amb el dataset propi, queda més pro</span>
+However, it was clear for us that with enough GPU memory the results will eventually start to be better by using additional data.
+In order to satisfy our curiosity, we managed to find a way to run our Jupyter notebook with a better GPU of 40 GB of memory.
+As we will explain later, the effort was worth it.

 ### Bidirectional LSTM